 Mentioned below are the notable advantages of group health insurance:

-Group health insurance is generally sponsored by the employer, so the employees enjoy life coverage without any costs incurred.
+Group health insurance is generally sponsored by the employer, so employees enjoy health insurance indemnity overage at no cost.
 This ensures peace of mind for employees, knowing that they are completely protected against high medical costs.

 Group health insurance plans usually provide coverage for pre-existing diseases.
 However, they usually come with a waiting period, after which employees are allowed to file claims for such ailments.